 Steve Wolf currently serves on boards and advisory councils for the Area Agency on Aging of Southwestern Illinois, the United Way, St. Elizabeth’s Hospital, and the Southwestern Illinois College Programs and Services for Older Persons.
 He is Chair of Friends of St. Elizabeth’s Hospital.

-- Mary Jane Angelis, a retired educator who holds a Ph.D. in Organizational Communications from Southern Illinois University Carbondale.
+- Jane Angelis, a retired educator who holds a Ph.D. in Organizational Communications from Southern Illinois University Carbondale.
 Her research includes studies on civic engagement and leadership in retirement, organizational development for intergenerational programs, and coalition development across generations.
 She currently directs Generations Serving Generations, a public private partnership in cooperation with the National Governors Association and sponsored by both the Illinois Department on Aging and Serve Illinois Commission.

 - Charles A. Crowder, Flora, returned to his home town after a long career in engineering management.
 The Mayor of Flora, Mr. Crowder is engaged in civic affairs and an active supporter of the senior citizens building there.
 He supported the passage of an ordinance that gives seniors with limited income relief from late-payment penalty charges imposed by local utilities.